Find Affordable College Courses

 Birmingham, AL

-Our 2023 rankings named Samford University the best school in Alabama for public health students working on their master’s degree.
-Located in the suburb of Birmingham, Samford is a private not-for-profit school with a medium-sized student population.
+Our analysis found Samford University to be the best school for public health students who want to pursue a master’s degree in Alabama.
+Located in the suburb of Birmingham, Samford is a private not-for-profit college with a moderately-sized student population.

 Read full report on Public Health at Samford University